 What people say about being at a death cafe is reassuring

-I’ve run more than 25 Death Cafes in Melbourne – that’s one ‘death conversation’ for each season for some years, plus many open conversations and workshops about death, grief and loss for professionals like social workers, mental health, aged care and family violence workers.
+I ran more than 25 Death Cafes in Melbourne over ten years – that’s one ‘death conversation’ for each season for some years, plus many open conversations and workshops about death, grief and loss for professionals like social workers, mental health, aged care and family violence workers.
+This blog dates from that time.

 What kind of Death Cafe?